Home Page : Link Checkers

 At its simplest, a link checker checks all the links on a page or on a website to confirm that there are no broken links.
 A broken link is one which does not point to a valid web page.
 Broken links can also be referred to as dead links.
 This is an example of a broken link: I'm a broken link.

 Broken links can arise for a number of reasons.
 On a poorly managed site, broken links might arise simply because the link is defined incorrectly.
-A common mistake is to link to a local file (e.g. the html <a href="file://c$/MyWebs/index.htm" ...) instead of a link to a file on the website (e.g. the html <a href="www.cryer.co.uk/index.htm" ...) - the first is a link to a local file whereas the second is a valid link to a page on a website.
-Possibly the most common source of broken links is when a link is to a page on another site, if the other site does a redesign and moves or deletes the page that you are linking to then you have a broken link.
+A common mistake is to link to a local file (e.g. the html <a href="file://c$/MyWebs/about.htm" ...) instead of a link to a file on the website (e.g. the html <a href="http://www.cryer.co.uk/about.htm" ...) - the first is a link to a local file whereas the second is a valid link to a page on a website.
+Possibly the most common source of broken links is when a link is to a page on another site and subsequently the other site does a redesign and moves or deletes the page that you are linking to - then you have a broken link.
 Broken links are frustrating to visitors and therefore any conscientious webmaster should strive to catch them.

 Whilst for an individual page it might be feasible to check every link my hand, this would be very time consuming and would be impractical for most websites.
 The obvious solution is to employ link checking tools, to check all the links automatically.